rpodwika/designpatterns/readme.md

     * [Singleton](src/Antipatterns/) - One global instance of a class
 2. Behavioral
     * [Adapter](src/Behavioral/Adapter) - adapt class behavior to new conditions without modifying source of original class
+    * [Chain of responsibility](src/Behavioral/ChainOfResponsibility) - Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request
     * [Memento](src/Behavioral/Memento) - Without violating encapsulation, capture and externalize an object's internal state
     * [Observer](src/Behavioral/Observer) - Define one to many dependency between objects so that when one changes state,